grebtsew/FloorplanToBlender3d/README.md

 * add tutorial with images in readme
 * add more test
 * ai implementation
-* add to container, more reliable!
+* add to docker container, more reliable!

 Please let me know if there are any more functions or questions you need answered!
 / Grebtsew